To fully understand what NetFlow is and why it’s used for network monitoring, we first need to know what a flow is.

 NetFlow gives you deep network visibility

-Flow analysis tools are the most commonly deployed network visibility tools in the service provider world.
-Alternatives include deep packet inspection, which tends to be overkill on most client networks, and active monitoring, which as the name implies introduces an unnecessary load on the network.
+Flow analysis tools are the most commonly deployed network visibility tools in the IT service management world.
+Alternatives include deep packet inspection, which tends to be overkill on most networks, and active monitoring, which as the name implies introduces an unnecessary load on the network.

-The biggest advantage to using flow analysis is that you almost certainly have NetFlow or IPFIX support on your client devices already— you simply need to activate it and point its output to a collector.
+The biggest advantage to using flow analysis is that you almost certainly have NetFlow or IPFIX support on network devices already—you simply need to activate it and point its output to a collector.

 Installing flow analysis is easy and relatively inexpensive.
 Extra hardware is almost never needed.
 Configuration is limited to a few nodes on the network and can be completed in a few minutes with zero downtime.

-This means you can quickly add flow analysis to a client network and instantly gain vital insights into all traffic flows.
+This means you can quickly add flow analysis to the network and instantly gain vital insights into all traffic flows.

 In the example below, configuring NetFlow on the main router connected to the internet (R1) lets you monitor all the traffic in and out of the company, and to watch for any attacks on the servers in the DMZ.
 This is typically referred to as north-south traffic.